SHIELD: Suppressing Hallucinations In LVLM Encoders via Bias and Vulnerability Defense: Detailed Experimental Setup

 \section{Detailed Experimental Setup}

-\subsection{GPT4o Assisted Evaluation}
+\subsection{GPT-4o Assisted Evaluation}

-Following \cite{woodpeaker}, we use GPT4o to evaluate the vanilla LVLM, VCD, OPERA, and our proposed SHIELD model.
-For each LVLM and image, we generate a description using the prompt ``Please describe this image in detail.''
-Using the evaluation prompt in Table \ref{tab:gpt4o_prompt}, GPT4o scores the four descriptions from 0 to 10 on two aspects: correctness, which measures how well the description matches the image, giving higher scores to accurate descriptions and lower scores to those with hallucinated content, and detailedness, which assesses how fully the description captures image details.
-The prompt instructs GPT4o to ignore bias from the order of inputs and focus on inconsistencies such as objects mentioned but not present, or incorrect colors, positions, and relationships.
+Following \citep{woodpeaker}, we use GPT-4o to evaluate vanilla LVLM, VCD, OPERA, and our proposed SHIELD.
+Given a LVLM and an image, descriptions are generated using the prompt, ``Please describe this image in detail''.
+Using the evaluation prompt shown in Table \ref{tab:gpt4o_prompt}, GPT-4o rates the four descriptions on a scale of 0 to 10 across two aspects: Correctness, which measures the consistency between the description and the image, assigning higher scores to highly consistent descriptions and lower scores to those with hallucinations, and Detailedness, which evaluates how comprehensively the description captures image details.
+The prompt instructs GPT-4o to disregard biases from sequential order and focus on inconsistencies, such as objects mentioned but absent in the image, including incorrect colors, positions, or relationships.
+Leveraging its analytical capabilities, GPT-4o performs a thorough and detailed evaluation.